AyalaHakarmi/hadasim5/README.md

 ### Design Note:
 We used inheritance to handle CSV and Parquet differently while sharing common logic.
 This separation makes the code easier to test and extend.

+### Note
+The attached parquet file is not in the correct format.
+Please replace it with a file in the correct format.

 ### Real-Time Stream Processing (Question 3, Part B)
 If the data arrives in a live stream rather than from a file, we must update the hourly averages incrementally, without having all the data in advance.